jamesosullivan991/flight-path/README.md

-# flight-path
+# Flight Path Calculator
-Find the flight path from a given input of flights
+The endpoint /calculate returns the path from source to destination in the correct order.
+Expects a JSON body with a 'flights' key containing an array of flight pairs.
+Example request body: { "flights": [["IND", "EWR"], ["SFO", "ATL"], ["GSO", "IND"], ["ATL", "GSO"]] }
+Responds with a JSON object containing the sorted flight path.

+Any questions, contact:

+james.osullivan991@gmail.com

+Thank you!